-Buildings, consisting of 12-storeys or less, should
+Buildings, taller than the streetwall height and up to consisting of 12-storeys or less, should shall:

-- i. incorporate a step-back in the main building wall for storeys located above the established streetwall height; and, - ii. provide a minimum building separation distance of 15.0 metres between a mid-rise with another mid-rise building, or a tall building.

-i) Building Setbacks
+- i. incorporate a step-back in the main building wall for storeys located above the established streetwall height; and, - ii. provide a minimum building separation distance of 15 metres between a mid-rise with another mid-rise building, or a tall building i) Building Setbacks j) Building Orientation k) Green Roofs